ilkinabdullayev/apiml-apicatalog-manager/README.md

 ![alt text](doc-images/screen1.png)

-Click the `Configuration is need` and Configuration page will be shown as a dialog.
+Click the `Configuration is needed` and Configuration page will be shown as a dialog.

 ![alt text](doc-images/screen2.png)